 Drugs – sometimes drugs can cause AKI.
 This does not necessarily mean they were prescribed incorrectly, but for anyone with AKI it is important for the doctors to know what medication you are taking.
 This includes drugs not on prescription, especially painkillers.

 Blockages to the flow of urine – urine is made in the kidneys and has to pass down long thin tubes to the bladder, and then the bladder releases the urine from time to time.
 Blockages to the drainage tubes or the bladder can cause AKI.
 A simple scan can usually detect blockages.

 Surgery – an operation can ‘stress’ the kidneys and cause AKI, especially if there is infection and/or dehydration.
 During surgery the blood flow to the kidneys may be reduced and this can lead to AKI.
 Before having an operation the anaesthetic team will review your medication and may make some changes to try and protect your kidneys.

 Chronic kidney disease – if your kidneys are not working perfectly in the first place and you get ill for any reason, you are more likely to get AKI than someone with perfectly normal kidneys. (link to CKD)

 Kidney diseases – there are several kidney diseases that can develop rapidly and cause AKI (link to vasculitis and myeloma))

-A scan of the kidneys using and ultrasound scanner will usually be performed.
+If you are in hospital, a scan of the kidneys using and ultrasound scanner will usually be performed.
 This will show if there is blockage to the flow of urine from the kidneys or bladder.
 An ultrasound will not show everything, for example if there is infection in the kidneys the scan may look normal.